-- Approximately 15 of the associate faculty are of retirement age within five years. - One FT Faculty is within retirement age and may retire within the next three years. - One FT Faculty is within retirement age and may retire within the next five years.
+- One FT Faculty is within retirement age and may retire in a year. - One FT Faculty is within retirement age and may retire within the next four years. - 12 Associate faculty are at retirement age. - 4 additional Associate faculty are of retirement age within five years.